Saturday 27 April 1940

 The Luftwaffe bombs a Royal Navy supply convoy as it approaches Åndalsnes.
 The attack forces the convoy, which is carrying anti-aircraft batteries, to turn away.

-German Military: Hitler, "beaming with confidence" at events in Norway, tentatively sets the date for Fall Gelb, the invasion of France and the Low Countries, for May 7th.
+German Military: Hitler, "beaming with confidence" while contemplating events in Norway, tentatively sets the date for Fall Gelb, the invasion of France and the Low Countries, for May 7th.

 Battle of the Atlantic: The Luftwaffe sinks British freighter Galena in the English Channel.